 No. It means that in order to maintain public safety, only vehicles weighing no more than the posted weight limit can cross the bridge.

 What qualifications do Pennsylvania bridge safety inspectors have?

 The Federal Regulations that govern bridge inspections, National Bridge Inspection Standards (NBIS), have basic qualifications requirements for bridge safety inspectors.
 Pennsylvania requirements meet and exceed those qualifications with its extensive training and certification program.

-To maintain a Pennsylvania inspection certification, inspectors are required to attend a refresher training course every two years to remain current with new inspection technologies and procedures, and to pass a final exam.
-Inspectors responsible for fracture critical bridges must also attend specialized training provided by the Federal Highway Administration.
+To maintain a Pennsylvania inspection certification, inspectors are required to attend a Refresher training course every two years to remain current with new inspection technologies and procedures, and to pass a final exam.

 Each inspection team is supervised by a team leader.
 In addition to completing PennDOT's Bridge Safety Inspector Training and Certification program, a team leader must have one of the following five qualifications:

 - Be certified as a Level III or IV Bridge Safety Inspector under the National Society of Professional Engineer's program for National Certification in Engineering Technologies.

 - Have a bachelor's degree in engineering from a college or university accredited by the Accreditation Board for Engineering and Technology, and successfully passed the National Council of Examiner for Engineering and Surveying Fundamentals of Engineering examination, and two years bridge-inspection experience.